-This chapter in the IDP is meant specifically to respond to this requirement of the above-mentioned legislation in making sure that all players in the Mining and Quarry Extraction Industry are compliant and their Social and Labour Plans, in particularly Community Development projects are geared towards Local Economic Development.
-This plan is 5 year renewable annually based on the negotiations with a mining house and the Department of Mineral Resources.
+This chapter in the IDP is meant specifically to respond to this requirement of the above-mentioned legislation in making sure that all player in the Mining and Quarry Extraction Industry are compliant and their Social and Labour Plans, in particular Community Development Project are geared toward Local Economic Development.
+This plan is five (5) year renewable based on the negotiations with a mining houses, the Municipality and the Department of Mineral Resources (DMR).